-I receive dozens of questions every week from readers of the “Tech Q&A” section of this blog, and one question I get fairly often is “How do I retrieve my forgotten Wi-Fi password?“.
+I receive dozens of questions every week from readers of the “Tech Q&A” section of this blog, and a question I get fairly often is “How do I retrieve my forgotten WiFi password?“.

 Luckily, that’s very easy to do as long as your Windows 8.1 or Windows 10 PC is currently logged into the network.
 Here’s how: